Most US stocks rise after strong start to earnings season - WTMJ

 AP Business Writers

-NEW YORK (AP) — Most U.S. stocks are rising Wednesday after fat profit reports from big banks kicked off what’s expected to be a thunderous earnings reporting season, and indexes are drifting close to their record levels.
+NEW YORK (AP) — Most U.S. stocks are rising Wednesday following an encouraging start to what’s expected to be a thunderous earnings reporting season, and indexes are drifting close to their record levels.

-The S&P 500 was flipping between small gains and losses in afternoon trading and was 0.3% lower, as of 2:04 p.m.
-Eastern time, a day after returning to an all-time high.
-The Dow Jones Industrial Average was up 128 points, or 0.4%, to 33,805, and above its closing record of 33,800.60 set last week.
-The Nasdaq composite fell 0.8% after losing an earlier gain.
+The S&P 500 was down 0.3% in afternoon trading after earlier flipping between small gains and losses, a day after returning to an all-time high.
+The Dow Jones Industrial Average was up 76 points, or 0.2%, to 33,750 after rising above its record of 33,800.60 earlier in the day.
+The Nasdaq composite was 0.8% lower, as of 2:53 p.m.
+Eastern time.

-The S&P 500 was held back by drops for a handful of heavyweight stocks, including Apple and Amazon, but roughly two out of three stocks within the index were rising.
+The S&P 500 was held back by drops for several heavyweight stocks, including Apple and Amazon, but the majority of stocks within the index were rising.
 Smaller companies were also rallying amid growing optimism as COVID-19 vaccines roll out and businesses reopen.
-The Russell 2000 index of small-cap stocks was up 1.6%.
+The Russell 2000 index of small-cap stocks was up 1.1%.

 Shares of Coinbase Global, an exchange for bitcoin and other digital currencies, surged in their market debut, providing an exclamation mark and some validation for the world of cryptocurrencies.

 Its stock opened at $381, after the Nasdaq earlier gave it a $250 reference price.
-It quickly rallied toward $430 before settling back at $383.
-At that price, investors say the company is worth $100 billion, which would make it more valuable than Nasdaq or Intercontinental Exchange, the owner of the New York Stock Exchange.
+It quickly rallied toward $430 before settling back at $334.
+At that price, investors say the company is worth more than $87 billion, which would make it more valuable than Nasdaq or Intercontinental Exchange, the owner of the New York Stock Exchange.

 Interest in and prices for cryptocurrencies have been exploding recently as more companies and mainstream investors get involved.
 Coinbase turned a profit last year after reversing a $30.4 million loss from the year before, and it expects growth to continue because it sees the cryptoeconomy producing “a more fair, accessible, efficient, and transparent financial system for the internet age.”